 If Dracula had a lovechild with The Lord of the Rings and Outlander, this would be it.

 At its core, The Burning of Saint-Gilles is a love story.
-It makes room for romance, friendship, family, loyalty.
-For unrequited love and unconditional love.
-For self-love earned the hard way.
+Romance, friendship, and found family.
+Unrequited love and unconditional love.
+Self-love earned the hard way.

 And yes, there is heat.